Trodelvy® (sacituzumab govitecan-hziy)

 A retrospective cohort study (N=98) investigated whether SRT for intact BrM used concurrently with an ADC, including SG, was associated with an increased risk of SRN.
 Patients who had received ≥1 course of SRT for intact BrM between January 1, 2014, and October 24, 2022, and ≥1 dose of ADC were eligible for inclusion (Table 5).
 The control cohort consisted of patients with BrM who received ADCs sequentially with SRT.
 Results were pooled across ADCs, and SG-specific data were not provided.

 Table 5.
-Key Baseline Demographics, Disease Characteristics, and ADC Received: Overall and With or Without Concurrent ADC Treatment7
+Select Baseline Demographics, Disease Characteristics, and ADC Received: Overall and With or Without Concurrent ADC Treatment7

 Concurrent ADCa (n=42)